Xi-CAM/Xi-cam/docs/source/quickstart.md

 Now that we've configured the catalog, let's make sure that Xi-CAM can see it.

+**When loading a catalog into Xi-CAM, you must have a GUIPlugin active.**
+Let's select our "Example Plugin."

 Look at the *Data Resource Browser* on the left hand side of the window.
 After configuring our example catalog, it should have the text "example-catalog" in the *Catalog* drop-down box.